javascript-tutorial/en.javascript.info/7-animation/1-bezier-curve/article.md

 We saw two definitions of Bezier curves:

-1. Using a mathematical formulas.
+1. Using a drawing process: De Casteljau's algorithm.
-2. Using a drawing process: De Casteljau's algorithm
+2. Using a mathematical formulas.

 Good properties of Bezier curves:

-- We can draw smooth lines with a mouse by moving around control points.
+- We can draw smooth lines with a mouse by moving control points.
 - Complex shapes can be made of several Bezier curves.

 Usage: